4D Printing: The Future of Manufacturing

 3. Healthcare Industry:

-4D manufactured artificial muscles & organs like print skins can change their shape according to the requirements and need a very small number of components for actuation.
+4D-manufactured artificial muscles & organs like print skins can change their shape according to the requirements and need a very small number of components for actuation.
 This minimizes energy consumption for powered prosthetics and wear and tear for non-powered ones.

-One example of related intellectual property is CN104116578B, assigned to Xian Jiaotong University, and the patent talks about a 4D printed artificial blood vessel bracket.
+One example of related intellectual property is CN104116578B, assigned to Xian Jiaotong University, and the patent talks about a 4D-printed artificial blood vessel bracket.

 4. Smart Valves for Water Handling: